 Dr. Luke E. Torian

-Dr. Torian earned his Bachelor of Arts degree in Political Science from Winston-Salem State University.
-He continued his education by pursuing graduate studies at the Southeastern Baptist Theological Seminary, then earning a Masters of Divinity degree from the School of Theology at Virginia Union University.
-In 1987, Dr. Torian earned a Doctorate of Ministry Degree from the School of Divinity at Howard University.
+Dr. Luke E. Torian, a native of Roxboro, North Carolina has dedicated his life to helping others through ministry and public service.
+His strong belief in education and preparation motivated him to earn his Bachelor of Arts degree in Political Science from Winston-Salem State University, followed by graduate studies at both the Southeastern Baptist Theological Seminary and the School of Theology at Virginia Union University where he completed his Masters of Divinity degree.
+In 1987, he earned his Doctor of Ministry degree from the School of Divinity at Howard University.